Back to California

 Limits and Unknowns

-• The bill does not specify what happens if someone completes a diversion program but their case is not dismissed.
+• The bill does not specify what happens if someone fails to complete the diversion program successfully.

-• It's unclear how this change will affect traffic safety or driver behavior.
+• It is unclear how this change will affect traffic safety or driver behavior.

 Bill History